 Life is beautiful and life is precious.
 There is nothing greater than life.
 With life, there is always hope and with hope comes opportunities.
 With opportunities and determination comes success and with success comes happiness.
 However, what if life is no longer an option?
 What if death is almost certain?
 Would you rather die for nothing and go in peace or die for something?
 Would you rather die folding your arms or die trying your hands on something?
 Well, like most of you, I would rather die trying.

 When it comes to the issue of human migration, it is not a matter of just roaming about aimlessly.
 Sometimes, it is a matter of life and death.
 No level of security and no number of walls and barriers can stop a determined migrant.
-For a man or woman to leave his or her home country and travel for months and sometimes years through unforgivable territories with a very high probability of dying, that simply means his or her needs are far greater than one can imagine.
+For a man or woman to leave his or her home country and travel for months and sometimes years through deadly and unforgiving territories, that simply means his or her needs are far greater than one can imagine.

-On the other hand, if a man could find his daily bread and all that he needs in town “A” without risking his life, do you think he would be more willing to risk his life by-passing town “A” trying to reach town “B” (knowing very well that whatever is in point B can be found in point A)?
-Well, I think not.
-No matter how curious we think we are, not so many of us would be so willing to risk our lives in this case.
-On the other hand, we would be more willing to try reaching town “B” especially if town “A” is nothing but a mess.
-The point I am trying to make here is that, if we don’t want more and more people to by-pass town “A” and go to town “B” then maybe we should try making town “A” better.
+On the other hand, if a man could find his daily bread and all that he needs at point “A” without risking his life, do you think he would be more willing to risk his life by-passing point “A” trying to reach point “B”?
+No matter how curious we think we are, not so many of us would be more willing to risk our lives in this case.
+On the contrary, many would be more than willing to try reaching point “B” especially if point “A” is nothing but a mess.
+The point I am trying to make here is that, if we don’t want more and more people to by-pass point “A” for point “B” then maybe we should not leave point "A" a mess.

-Because Libya is now and “open country”, people move in and out freely and because the greener pastures have dried up in Libya, people are now by-passing Libya and risking their lives desperately trying to reach Europe.
+Because Libya is now an “open country”, people move in and out freely and because the greener pastures have dried up in Libya, people are now by-passing Libya and risking their lives desperately trying to reach Europe.
 Europeans have good reason to be worried considering the number of illegal migrants flooding European streets and corners.
-However, in most cases, migrants are not to be blamed.
+However, in most cases, migrants are not to blame.
 Migrants are just victims of circumstances.
-You cannot blame migrants for by-passing Libya but you can surely blame NATO and co for destabilizing Libya.
+Instead of blaming migrants for by-passing Libya, maybe we should blame America and NATO for destabilizing that part of Africa.
 We are witnessing a similar situation in Syria, Iraq and other places.